 Think of SEO like a steroid.
 Every website has a certain amount of SEO juice and the more juice you give it, the stronger it will be, and the stronger it is, the more likely Google will put you in the game.

-There are a lot of different factors that play into the “strength” of a site, but when it comes to SEO for beginners, the best place to start is with keyword targeting and by optimizing each blog post.
+There are a lot of different factors that play into the “strength” of a site, but when it comes to SEO for beginners, the best place to start is with keyword targeting and by optimizing each and every blog post.

-Understanding and Implementing Keywords
+Understanding & Implementing Keywords

 Keyword research is the backbone to any good SEO strategy and if you are writing content without doing keyword research, don’t expect much to come out of it.